aerospike/aerospike-client-python/doc/predexp.rst

     Create an GeoJSON iteration variable predicate expression.

     :param var_name: `str` The name of the variable.
 This should match a value used when specifying the iteration.
+    :return: :py:func:`tuple` to be used in :meth:`aerospike.Query.predexp`.

 .. py:function:: list_iterate_or(var_name)

     Create an list iteration OR logical predicate expression.

     :param bin_name: :class:`str` The name of the iteration variable
+    :return: :py:func:`tuple` to be used in :meth:`aerospike.Query.predexp`.

     For example, the following sequence of predicate expressions selects records where the list in bin "names" contains an entry equal to "Alice"